Curiosity-Critic: Cumulative Prediction Error Improvement as a Tractable Intrinsic Reward for World Model Training: Introduction

 \section{Introduction}

 Reinforcement Learning (RL) aims to solve control problems by learning policies that maximize the expected cumulative future reward in environments with potentially complex and stochastic dynamics.
 Model-based RL methods learn an explicit representation of the environment -- the ``world model'' \cite{ha2018worldmodels} -- and use it to plan \cite{sutton1990dyna}.
 Compared to model-free approaches, model-based methods offer the promise of higher sample efficiency and a reusable world model that transfers across tasks.
 In practice, however, their performance is bottlenecked by the quality of the world model: an inaccurate model leads to compounding planning errors.
-Efficiently training a robust world model is therefore the central challenge in model-based RL.
+Efficiently training a robust world model is therefore the central challenge in model-based RL.{ \footnote{Code available at \url{https://github.com/vinbhaskara/Curiosity-Critic}} {\arabic{footnote}}}

-Training a world model from trajectories sampled by a random exploration policy is highly sample inefficient.
-Schmidhuber \cite{CV1,CV2} introduced curiosity-driven exploration to address this: a ``curious agent'' receives an intrinsic reward for visiting transitions that are informative for world model training.
+Training a world model from trajectories sampled by a random exploration policy is highly sample inefficient. \citet{CV1,CV2} introduced curiosity-driven exploration to address this: a ``curious agent'' receives an intrinsic reward for visiting transitions that are informative for world model training.

 Schmidhuber's foundational formulations \cite{CV1,CV2} reward the agent proportionally to the model's raw prediction error \cite{CV1} and its one-step improvement \cite{CV2}, each evaluated at the most recently visited transition.
 A key limitation shared by both formulations is that the curiosity reward is computed solely from the \emph{current} state transition, without accounting for the world model's prediction error across the history of all previously visited transitions $\mathcal{D}_t$.
-This provides no incentive to visit transitions that would globally reduce the world model's cumulative error, and can cause degradation on previously learned transitions as exploration proceeds.
+This provides no incentive to visit transitions that would globally reduce the world model's cumulative error, and, therefore, can cause degradation on previously learned transitions as exploration proceeds.
+A second, related limitation is that neither formulation cleanly separates aleatoric (intrinsic, irreducible) from epistemic (reducible) prediction error \cite{hullermeier2021aleatoric}: \citet{CV1} makes no such distinction at all and therefore becomes trapped at aleatoric transitions such as a ``noisy TV'' \cite{pathak1_icm, pathak1}; \citet{CV2} attempts the distinction only through a noisy single-sample proxy, the post-update error, whose accuracy as an aleatoric estimate is by construction tied to the world model's own convergence.